Tender Red Flags: The Subtle Phrases That Cost You Marks

 Turn lists into loops:

-“Incidents → weekly triage → actions logged → re-audit next cycle → learning into supervision → quarterly board summary.”
+“Incidents → weekly triage → actions logged → re-audit next cycle → learning fed into supervision → quarterly board summary.”

 🧩 Red Flag #6: “Fully trained staff” (without competence)

-Why it costs marks: E-learning ≠ competence.
+Why it costs marks: E-learning does not equal safe practice.

 Add observation and sign-off: